sahada-larabu/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a project to predict seeverity of an accident for the Applied Data Science Capstone course on Coursera The data used is found in the Data-Collisions.csv file The code is found in the capstone_notebook.ipynb file
+This is a project to predict seeverity of an accident for the Applied Data Science Capstone course on Coursera.

+The data used is found in the Data-Collisions.csv file.

+The code is found in the capstone_notebook.ipynb file.